as4395/Guides/explore-guides/how-to-configure-ios-for-privacy/app-privacy-guide.md

 ### Step 6: What If Developers Lie About Data Collection?
 - All app developers must provide a privacy policy and explicitly state what data they collect.
-- If an app claims it’s not collecting data when it actually is, Apple will refuse the app submission.
+- If an app claims it’s not collecting data when it is, Apple will refuse the app submission.
 - However, you should always verify these claims by looking into the privacy policy or researching the developer's background.

 ### Conclusion